apiaxle/blog/_posts/2013-03-18-multiple-resources-in-one-request.md

 author: Phil Jackson
 description: |
-  It's a common problem when designing an API but there's no definitive way to return multiple resouces within a single request that fits in with peoples perception of an idealistic REST implementation.
+  It's a common problem when designing an API but there's no definitive way to return multiple resources within a single request that fits in with peoples perception of an idealistic REST implementation.
 Here I discuss some options.
 ---